ReportsNow/mobiePowerBIConnector/README.md

 * The PowerQuery SDK available from https://docs.microsoft.com/en-us/power-query/installingsdk

 * The MakePQX tool for Power BI connector signing available from https://aka.ms/makepqx.
+The project files assume the location of MakePQX to be in C:\Tools\MakePQX, but this is configurable.

 Steps to build the connector are as follows:

 * Run the "GenerateCert.ps1" PowerShell script.
 This script will generate a self-signed code signing certificate to use in signing the connector and place it in your user certificate store.
 It will prompt for the name of the certificate and a password to use for the CodeSigning.pfx file that is generated.
+Debug builds assume the password to be "test", though this can be specified differently.

-* Run "msbuild /p:CertificatePassword="-p \<password\>"" from a Visual Studio developer command prompt.
-Substitute the password that you specified for the code signing certificate for \<password\> in the command.
+* Run "msbuild mobie.sln" from a Visual Studio developer command prompt.
+If you placed the MakePQX executable somewhere other than C:\Tools\MakePQX, you will need to specify that path with the MakePQXPath build variable.
+For example, "msbuild /p:MakePQXPath=C:\some\other\dir mobie.sln".
+If you specified a certificate file password other than "test" for a debug build, you will also need to specify the password with the
+CertificatePassword build variable.
+For example, "msbuild /p:MakePQXPath=C:\some\other\dir /p:CertificatePassword=MyPassword mobie.sln".

 The resulting connector can be found in mobie\bin\Debug\mobie.pqx and an installer to place it in the correct user directory can be found in Installer\bin\Debug\mobieConnector.msi.